andrew749/andrew749.github.io/blog/ongoing_challenges_creating_a_distributed_system.md

 Some of the most notable challenges of this project were managing the locks for nodes.
-Node states must be constantly updated, and must never get into a stale unsynced state.
+Node states must be constantly updated, and must never get into a stale un-synced state.
 If we send payload data/execution instructions to a node that does not exist any more, expecting it to return data, we might have an incomplete result set of data.
 This problem was tackled by tracking the state of the browser window, sending events back to the master server in the event of